 Roles and Settings

 Community psychologists can influence public policy at any step of the policymaking process by working alongside or within advocacy groups.
 Advocacy groups, community psychologists, community members, and policymakers are all involved in these policy decisions.
 Some of the key players on the policy front can be large intermediary organizations such as professional membership organizations, foundations, and research and evaluation firms.
 For instance, community psychologists can work with Mathematica or the Urban Institute, which are research and evaluation firms that are hired by to conduct policy evaluations.
 Foundations like the William T. Grant Foundation also provide opportunities to engage in policy work, given their focus on funding policy initiatives that address social issues that are important to community psychologists.
 In fact, the Collaborative for Academic, Social, and Emotional Learning, which was described in case study 14.3 was begun by a grant from the William T. Grant Foundation, described in this article.
 Community psychologists also work with other types of advocacy organizations including member-led social action groups (e.g., Black Lives Matter) or even small informal groups (e.g., a group of students and teachers advocating for funding for afterschool programs).

 SCRA is one example of an intermediary organization that is the central professional home of many community psychologists.
 This organization is open to researchers, practitioners, and students (and as stated in Case Study 14.1, you can be an Associate Student member at no cost).
 Advocating for federal and legislative policies that promote social justice is an important goal of SCRA.
-This organization issues policy statements to take public positions on social issues offers research and scientific evidence that support their positions and provides recommendations to policymakers and other .
+This organization issues policy statements to take public positions on social issues, offers research and scientific evidence that support their positions, and provides recommendations to policymakers and other .
 The first public policy statement SCRA released was on the role of recovery homes in promoting long-term addiction recovery and can be viewed here.
 SCRA also releases rapid responses, which are public stances and action plans on policy issues that are time-sensitive and require immediate action.
 In addition, SCRA has a Public Policy Committee, which provides members with resources and training to facilitate their policy involvement.